 *UPDATE: PLEASE NOTE THAT AS OF APRIL 4, 2018, Twitter is the only network with which this feature can be used, due to restrictions made by Instagram and other networks. *

-Obtaining permission to display or re-purpose social media posts might be a crucial part of your hashtag campaign or contest, depending on what you plan to do with this user-generated content (UGC).
+Obtaining permission to display or re-purpose Twitter posts might be a crucial part of your hashtag campaign or contest, depending on what you plan to do with this user-generated content (UGC).
 With Juicer’s Enterprise and Campaign plans, you can now request permission directly through our service.